ACCEPTING CASES NATIONWIDE

 • Impact on Quality of Life: Evidence showing how the diagnosis affected the plaintiff’s quality of life, including work incapacity, loss of enjoyment, or psychological trauma.

-• Timeline of Events: A clear timeline linking the start of Depo-Provera use, the tumor’s diagnosis, and the condition’s progression.
+• Timeline of Events: A clear timeline of the start of Depo-Provera use, the tumor’s diagnosis, and the condition’s progression.

 Specific Pieces of Evidence to Collect: